compose-x/ecs_composex/docs/syntax/compose_x/rds.rst

     EngineVersion: str
     UseServerless: bool
     UseMultiAz: bool
     ParametersGroup: {}         # Properties for parameters group as per AWS CFN definition
     Instances: []               # Only valid when creating a DBCluster, allows to define multiple DB Instances
+    RdsFeatures: {}             # Custom settings to define AWS RDS AssociatedRoles
+    PermissionsBoundary: str    # Allow you to define an IAM boundary policy that will be used for the RDS IAM role(s)

 .. code-block:: yaml
     :caption: MacroParameters definitions example